covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/covalent-network-staking.md

 - **Commission Fee**: The rate each network operator is charging for delegating with them.
 - **Epoch**: An epoch with regard to the Covalent Network is the period of time a Block Specimen session lasts.
 At the moment, an epoch lasts 24 hours.
 Epochs are considered in determining network reward.
 - **Emission rates**: The amount of CQT that is rewarded per epoch.
 - **MaxCap Multiplier**: Max cap is the ratio of network operator staked tokens to delegator staked tokens.
-So if you are a validator and you stake 1 CQT you are only eligible to stake 10 delegated CQT.
+So if you are a Network Operator and you stake 1 CQT you are only eligible to stake 10 delegated CQT.
 If you stake 800K CQT then you are eligible to stake 8M delegated CQT.
 - **Operator Max Stake:** This is an upper bond set by the contract owner that limits how much an operator can stake.
 This is in place to prevent a minority of the operators making up a signification percentage of the staked amount.
 - **Deposit reward tokens**: Sourced from the ‘Staking’ allocation of CQTs total supply, these are deposited tokens that are stored in the staking contract and distributed as rewards.
 - **Remove reward tokens**: This involves the contract owner removing tokens that have been deposited for rewards.
 Note, only those that haven't been awarded can be removed.